meridienclube/laravel-historic/readme.md

 # Package Historic Laravel

-## Config

-By installing this package you will have the file "config/cw_historic.php" and in it you can configure if it will be active the history recording and also the events that will be listened.

 ## Make

 You can create the history class from the terminal with the following artisan command: